Tiny Tim (musician): God Bless Tiny Tim and peak of popularity

-On December 17, 1969, Tiny Tim married Miss Vicki on The Tonight Show Starring Johnny Carson with 40 million people watching.
-At the time, this was one of the most watched television events ever.
+On December 17, 1969, Tiny Tim married Miss Vicki on The Tonight Show.
+NBC estimated that the viewing audience was between 30 and 35 million.

 After his career highlights in the late 1960s, Tiny Tim's television appearances dwindled, and his popularity began to wane.
 He continued to play concerts, making several lucrative appearances in Las Vegas.
 In August 1970, he performed "There'll Always Be an England" to an estimated 600,000 people at the Isle of Wight Festival 1970.
 The UK press announced that he had stolen the show "without a single electric instrument".